Photodynamic therapy (PDT)

 The side effects are usually temporary.

-A dos Santos and others
+C A Morton and others

 • An update in clinical utilization of photodynamic therapy for lung cancer